+Cleaning the cooktop and surface burners
-To avoid possible burns, do not attempt cleaning before turning off all surface burners and allowing them to cool.

-Any additions, changes, or conversions required in order for this appliance to satisfactorily meet the application needs must be made by an authorized qualified Agency.
+To avoid possible burns, DO NOT attempt any of the cleaning instructions provided below before turning OFF all of the surface burners and allowing them to cool.
+Any additions, changes or conversions required in order for this appliance to satisfactorily meet the application needs must be made by an authorized qualified Agency.

 Routinely clean the cooktop.
 Wipe with a clean, damp cloth and wipe dry to avoid scratches.

-Keeping the surface burner head ports and slots clean will prevent improper ignition and an uneven flame.
+Keeping the surface burner head ports clean will prevent improper ignition and an uneven flame.